sigstore/cosign/README.md

 `cosign` will integrate with even more transparency logs, and a PKI.
 See https://github.com/sigStore/fulcio for more info.

-### Registry Support

-`cosign` uses [go-containerregistry](github.com/google/go-containerregistry) for registry interactions, which has excellent support, but other registries may have quirks.

-Today, `cosign` has been tested and works against the following registries:

-* GCP's Artifact Registry and Container Registry
-* Docker Hub
-* Azure Container Registry
-* JFrog Artifactory Container Registry
-* The CNCF distribution/distribution Registry
-* Gitlab Container Registry
-* GitHub Container Registry

-We aim for wide registry support.
-Please help test!
-See https://github.com/sigstore/cosign/issues/40 for the tracking issue.

 ### Things That Should Probably Change